-- g) Smriti Van Yojna: The scheme namely "Smriti Van Yojna" has also been introduced during the financial year 2016-17 with the vision to create awareness amongst the people about tree planting.
-The scheme envisages tree plantation by people in specially designated areas on the occasion of their birthday, marriage anniversary or on death anniversary of their parents/ relatives/ elders. - h) Vidyarthi Van Mitter Yojna: Aimed at generating awareness on the importance of forest and environment among school children, under this scheme blank areas/degraded forest areas ranging from 0.5 Ha.
-To 2 Ha. are being earmarked to various schools for raising plantation and its subsequent maintenance by school children. - i) Samudayik Van Samvardhan Yojna: This scheme envisages strengthening participation of local communities in conservation and development of forests through plantation of useful species and community management of forests.
-The scheme aims to improve the tree cover and quality on suitable areas of open/ degraded forest lands around selected villages, through active involvement of Joint Forest Management Committees/ Village Forest Development Societies. - yan Smaridhi Jan Smaridhi Yojna: This scheme has been introduced to enhance economic returns to the rural households engaged in collection and selling of Non Timber Forest Produce (NTFP) including medicinal plants through the formation of Community User Groups.
+g) Smriti Van Yojna : The scheme namely "Smriti Van Yojna" has also been introduced during the financial year 2016-17 with the vision to create awareness amongst the people about tree planting.
+The scheme envisages tree plantation by people in specially designated areas on the occasion of their birthday, marriage anniversary or on death anniversary of their parents/ relatives/ elders.

+h) Vidyarthi Van Mitter Yojna : Aimed at generating awareness on the importance of forest and environment among school children, under this scheme blank areas/degraded forest areas ranging from 0.5 Ha.
+To 2 Ha. are being earmarked to various schools for raising plantation and its subsequent maintenance by school children.

+i) Samudayik Van Samvardhan Yojna : This scheme envisages strengthening participation of local communities in conservation and development of forests through plantation of useful species and community management of forests.
+The scheme aims to improve the tree cover and quality on suitable areas of open/ degraded forest lands around selected villages, through active involvement of Joint Forest Management Committees/ Village Forest Development Societies.

+j) Van Smaridhi Jan Smaridhi Yojna : This scheme has been introduced to enhance economic returns to the rural households engaged in collection and selling of Non Timber Forest Produce (NTFP) including medicinal plants through the formation of Community User Groups.
 Besides interventions for improving post-harvest handling, value addition and marketing, the scheme seeks to protect and strengthen the natural NTFP resource base in the long run, for ensuring improved livelihoods to communities.

+k) Ek Buta Beti Ke Naam : This scheme has been introduced during the financial year 2019-20 with the aim to spread awareness among communities about the rights of girl child and to realize her full potential.
+Under this scheme 5 tall plants, a 'kit' consisting of Instructions Manual for planting/maintenance, 5 plant guards, packet of vermin-compost & a name plate with new born girl child's name have been provided to her parents.